AlphaCTX/Houses/README.md

 ## Configuration

-By default the plugin stores house data in a local YAML file.
+By default the plugin stores house data in a local SQLite file.
 To use a MySQL database set `database.use-mysql` to `true` in `config.yml` and adjust the `host`, `port`, `user`, `pass` and `database` settings.
 When MySQL is enabled data is saved automatically every `database.save-interval` seconds.
 Set